andressadotpy/andressadotpy.github.io/aboutme.md

 ### my history

 I used to study Aerospace Engineering until I found myself a programmer.
-I always new my place was somewhere inside technology, but it wasn't there, as though my time there was very important to get to know what I didn't want to do.
+I always knew my place was somewhere inside technology, but it wasn't there, as though my time there was very important to get to know what I didn't want to do.
 Now, I'm in my path to become an autodidact computer scientist and I'm still